Home

 Pronunciation: GRAT-see-eh

 Grazie is the standard Italian word for "thank you" in English.
-Grazie mille = "a thousand thanks" (thank you very much).
-Grazie tante = thanks a lot.
-Grazie infinite = thanks infinitely.
+Grazie mille = "a thousand thanks".
 Response: Prego = You're welcome.

 Pronunciation: GRAT-see-eh MEEL-leh

 Grazie mille literally means "a thousand thanks" — the Italian equivalent of "thank you very much" in English.
-It is one of the most commonly used Italian phrases in daily life and one of the most Googled Italian expressions worldwide.
-Also used: Tante grazie, Grazie di cuore (thanks from the heart).
+Commonly used in daily life.

-Ciao means both "hello" and "goodbye" in English — the most recognized Italian word worldwide.
-Used informally among friends, peers, and family.
-Origins: Venetian dialect "s-ciào vostro" = "I am your servant."
-Formal equivalent: Salve (hello) / Arrivederci (goodbye).
+Ciao means both "hello" and "goodbye" in English — the most recognized Italian word worldwide among friends and peers.

 Pronunciation: ah-ree-veh-DER-chee